 How to Beat a Probation Violation

-During the violation hearing, often referred to as a Gagnon II hearing, the Commonwealth must prove by a preponderance of the evidence that you violated your probation or parole.
+During the violation hearing, often called a Gagnon II hearing, the district attorney must prove by a preponderance of the evidence that you violated your probation or parole.

 In some cases, I will challenge the evidence presented by the probation or parole officer through the aggressive cross-examination of Commonwealth witnesses and the introduction of exculpatory and mitigating evidence on behalf of the alleged offender.